conradhale/ts-for-gir/packages/cli/README.md

   ts-for-gir generate                       Run 'ts-for-gir generate' in your gjs
                                             project to generate typings for your
-                                            project, pass the gir modules you need ts-for-gir generate Gtk*                  You can also use wild cards ts-for-gir generate '*'                   If you want to parse all of your locally installed gir modules run ts-for-gir generate --configName='.ts-for-gir.gtk4.rc.js'  Use a special config file
+                                            project, pass the gir modules you need ts-for-gir generate 'Gtk*'                  You can also use wild cards ts-for-gir generate '*'                   If you want to parse all of your locally installed gir modules run ts-for-gir generate --configName='.ts-for-gir.gtk4.rc.js'  Use a special config file